 Individually and collectively, these initiatives proffer sustainable cocoa solutions that seek to improve farmers’ livelihoods, eradicate child labour, battle and reverse deforestation, supply drought-resistant plants, and create technology that identifies and monitors deforestation hotspots.

 The end goal is more cocoa on less land in an equitable sector that benefits all participants in the supply chain.

-Also known as Fair Trade, certification programs discourage deforestation by incentivising farmers who adopt environmentally friendly farming with minimum and premium prices that act as buffers against commodity price drops.
+Also known as Fair Trade, certification programs discourage deforestation by incentivising farmers who adopt sustainable cocoa farming techniques.
+These incentives include minimum and premium prices that act as buffers against commodity price drops.